What Is a Publication Requirement?

 In addition to publishing a notice of intent to incorporate, your company is also required to publish public notices any time you amend your Articles of Incorporation or if you choose to dissolve your corporation.

 Starting a corporation in any state can be challenging, especially in states that have extra steps to follow.
-Fortunately, if you form your Georgia corporation with our business formation service, you also have the option to buy our Georgia publication requirement service.
+Fortunately, if you form your Georgia corporation with our business formation plans, you also have the option to buy our Georgia publication requirement service.
 That way, our professionals can handle the publication process for you and make sure it’s done right.

 What happens if you don’t publish in Georgia?